 Unlike salt and sweet, bitter flavors derive from countless different bitter substances.
-These bitter substances differ in their chemical composition, while contributing to a consistent bitter taste.
+These natural bitter substances differ in their chemical composition, while contributing to a consistent bitter taste.
 For example, artichokes contain the bitter substance cynarin, while grapefruits derive their bitter flavor from glycoside, and nettles and dandelions draw a bitter taste from terpene and polyphenols.

-Bitter for Health
+Bitters for Health

 A strong immune system requires healthy and intact intestinal flora as a basis for protection.
 Bitter substances taken before meals help regulate appetite and activate digestion.
-Perhaps even more relevant in this age of sugar, bitter flavors help manage our craving for sweets and support weight loss.
+Perhaps even more relevant in this age of sugar, bitter flavors help manage our craving for sweets and support natural weight loss.

 Measuring taste and flavor depends on several different factors.
 For one thing, flavor depends on the actual chemical composition of the food or substance.
 Additionally, individual taste perception varies from person to person.
 Depending on the number of bitter receptors on an individual’s tongue, people react differently to bitter flavors.